 Statement of Curriculum Intent

-The use of information and communication technology is an integral part of the National Curriculum and is a key skill for everyday life in a rapidly-changing world.
+The use of computing equipment and other sources of technology is an integral part of the National Curriculum and is a key skill for everyday life in a rapidly-changing world.
 Computers, tablets and programmable robots are a few of the tools that can be used to acquire, organise, store, manipulate, interpret, communicate and present information.

 At Wath Central, the intention is for children to develop the skills necessary for children to be able to use digital devices and information in an effective way and become confident, independent and safe users of technological devices.